captain-exoplanet/misttborn/misttbornplotter.md

 - sysnameDTdata#.pdf (optional): if the -t --tomography flag is specified, a plot showing the Doppler tomographic data in the form of time series line profile residuals from tomographic dataset #.
 - sysnameDTmodel#.pdf (optional): if the -t --tomography flag is specified, a plot showing the best-fit Doppler tomographic model for tomographic dataset #.
 - sysnameDTresids#.pdf (optional): if the -t --tomography flag is specified, a plot showing the residuals to the best-fit Doppler tomographic model for tomographic dataset #.
+- sysname_report.pdf (optional): if the --makereport flag is specified, a document containing the parameter table and all of the above plots which are produced by this run of the code.

 FULL LIST OF COMMAND-LINE FLAGS: